 The picture I selected for my profile is a normal picture of me, my face can clearly be seen, it implies (but, of course, doesn’t prove) that I’m a normal, non-creepy person.
 I’m not doing anything cool (or anything at all really) and anybody can take a picture like mine.

 Dos and don’ts of choosing a picture:

 - No “tinder pictures”: Shirtless pictures show little social awareness given the context.
 Also, no pictures doing sexual symbols with your hands, nothing that will make people think “I’m looking for sex on a language exchange site, wish me luck”.

 - Try to avoid “lonely” pictures: Selfies in your room with your face lit by the brightness of your computer screen?
 Better try with a selfie in a park, or one where you’re hugging your dog, etc.

 - No group pictures: It’s probably going to be hard for people to know how you look like if you’re one out of a bunch of other people, because, you know, they don’t know you.

-- No no-picture: In this day and age where sharing and taking pictures is easy, and therefore, arguably mundane, not putting a picture of you, makes it seem like you’re hiding something.
+- No no-picture: In this day and age where sharing and taking pictures is easy, and therefore, arguably mundane, not putting a picture of you makes it seem like you’re hiding something.
 This is not a beauty contest, don’t be afraid to show your face.